Below is a brief, up-to-date synopsis of my music in career-speak. The Calendar on this site is always up-to-date.

 BACK CATALOG & WORK IN DEVELOPMENT

-There's lots of video and audio material unpublished and commercially unrecorded.
+A lot of video is unpublished and a large portion of my catalog of music is commercially unrecorded.
 Let me know if you have an interest in seeing/hearing more and I'll get it to you via email or Dropbox.

 Paula is an award-winning, Austin-based songwriter and performer.
 Raised in New England and Spain, her music is informed by a variety of influences from classical music and popular jazz, to folk, rock & blues.
-Since arriving in Austin in 2005, she's gained steady recognition and respect as a songwriter, vocalist and guitarist whose penchant for melody, storytelling and poetic lyricism create a profound emotional experience for her audiences.
-She has appeared regularly at such venues as Momo's, the Bugle Boy, the Cactus Cafe and Anderson Fair and on the stage at the Bluebird Cafe, Labyrinth Walk Coffeehouse and Uncle Calvin's.
-She plays frequently with noted guitarist Andrew Hardin (www.andrewhardin.com).
-Paula's music is described as lyrically rich, melodic and sensual … with themes ranging from longing, love, loss, surrender & faith to stories of struggle and redemption.
+Since arriving in Austin in 2005, she's gained steady recognition and respect as a songwriter, vocalist and guitarist with penchant for melody, storytelling and poetic lyricism.
+She's appeared regularly in such venues as Momo's (now closed), the Bugle Boy, the Cactus Cafe and Anderson Fair, and appeared at the Bluebird Cafe in Nashville and Uncle Calvin's in Dallas.

 "DRIVE" by Paula Held

 Produced by Stephen Doster, EAR